fhmjones/climate-ozone/Readme.md

 # Dash-based dashboards

+Explore and compare one year of ozone data at 2 locations in the Vancouver region.
 Dashboard originally developed for ENVR 300 at UBC.
-Purpose is to explore and compare one year of ozone data at 2 locations in the Vancouver region.

 ## How to run locally (on your own computer)
 Dash is a library for making interactive applications that will run in a browser window.
 See https://dash.plotly.com/.
 We are using "Dash open-source" NOT Dash Enterprise.